Reportedly, Hyundai and battery maker LG Chem are working out how to share the cost of the expensive recall.

-Following a dotted series of Hyundai will recall the Kona Electric for all-out battery replacements.
+Following a dotted series of battery fires and investigations in various countries, South Korean automaker Hyundai will recall the Kona Electric for all-out battery replacements.
 Reuters reported on the upcoming recall Wednesday, which will cost $900 million to execute.
 The sum makes it the most expensive recall involving an EV so far.
-Swapping out batteries isn't cheap, friends.and investigations in various countries, South Korean automaker
+Swapping out batteries isn't cheap, friends.

 LG Chem did not immediately return Roadshow's request for comment on the recall, which covers 82,000 vehicles around the world.
 According to Reuters, the battery maker and automaker are currently hashing out a deal to split the $900 million cost associated with completely replacing batteries for the EVs.

-Hyundai previously confirmed with Roadshow awas forthcoming, though it's understood it was largely meant to update battery software.
+Hyundai previously confirmed with Roadshow a recall for the Kona Electric was forthcoming, though it's understood it was largely meant to update battery software.
 Some cars may have received new battery packs, but it sounds like this recall will cover the main issue with replacement covered by the companies at no cost to owners.

-It's not clear if this news will push back the arrival of the updatedhere in the US, which is scheduled to arrive at dealers this spring.
+It's not clear if this news will push back the arrival of the updated 2022 Kona Electric here in the US, which is scheduled to arrive at dealers this spring.
 The refreshed EV boasts an updated design, but its electric powertrain continues unchanged.
-A report from this past Dec. mentioned the automaker altogether.
+A report from this past Dec. mentioned the automaker may pull the Kona Electric from South Korea altogether.